 Since I traveled during the high season, I bought my bus ticket to Skradin.
-Oddly enough, if you buy your ticket at the Split bus station, you can only purchase it one-way.
-They’ll tell you that you can buy your ticket back to Split when you arrive to Skradin.
+Oddly enough, if you buy your ticket at the Split bus station, you can only purchase it one way.
+They’ll tell you that you can buy your ticket back to Split when you arrive in Skradin.

 The only issue?